dhrutibhudia97/Project-1-dhruti-bhudia/README.md

 [three woman doing yoga stretch - https://www.yogabasics.com/practice/yoga-for-beginners/]

 - __Footer__
-Footer at the bottom of the page contains icons for social media platforms facebook, instagram and twitter and links to these pages.
-Encouraging viewers to share what works for them using the hashtag #healthathome.
+Footer at the bottom of the page contains icons for social media platforms facebook, instagram and twitter and links to these pages, a
-Sticky footer allows it to be visible at bottom of the page while viewers scroll through the site.

 -__